mtrpdx/mtrpdx.github.io/content/about.md

 He received his Bachelor of Science in Electrical Engineering from Portland State University in 2019.

+He is working on a Master of Engineering in Electrical Engineering with a focus on Signal Processing and Machine Learning, to be completed in Spring 2023.

 You can view his CV below.

 [Martín's CV](/mtr_cv.pdf)